Happy Happy Nester

 Prep

 • Prepare the rings by covering the inside with Crisco.
 Measure and cut parchment paper to fit inside the rings.
 Place the paper against the inner part of the rings.
-You may need to add more Crisco to get the paper to stick.
+You may need to add more Crisco to get the paper not to stick.

 • Place a Silpat mat on the cookie sheet.